This Week I Quit The Super Bowl

 Of course, the Super Bowl isn’t just a sporting event, it’s also a celebration of US culture, or at least, a particular slice of popular consumerist culture.
 The digital stream from nfl.com includes the ads and half-time show and in this dual-screen, social media age, the online running commentary about these side-shows is often just as engrossing as the game itself.

 However, most of the ads are silly and quickly forgotten.
-They don’t seldom if ever represent the best the advertising industry has to offer.
+They don’t represent the best the advertising industry has to offer.
 Most advertise products and services we can’t get outside the US and the ones we can get are best left on the shelf.

 Even the half-time show seldom lives up to the hype.
-There have been stellar exceptions, Prince’s blistering 2007 show comes to mind, but most feel flat, forced and contrived.
-Very little of what I see in the half-time shows speaks to what I love about music, either as an art form or a form of entertainment.
+There’ve been stellar exceptions, Prince’s blistering 2007 show comes to mind, but most feel flat, forced, and contrived.

 But, this year, the question of what exactly is being celebrated felt even more acute.